michaeljsteel/NumBAT/docs/source/install.rst

    Run the installer choosing an install directory in the ``<NumBAT_BASE>\nb_releases`` folder.

 #.
-In the Anaconda terminal, change directory to the newly installed |NUMBAT| folder.
+In your Windows terminal, change directory to the newly installed |NUMBAT| folder.

 #.
 Activate your python environment and then move to the |NUMBAT| tutorials directory::

-      $ conda activate nbpy3
+      $ %HOMEPATH%\npby3\Scripts\activate
       $ cd tutorials

 #.
 You should now be able to run a |NUMBAT| calculation::